Adapter Training¶

 Tip

-Depending on your data set size you might also need to train longer than usual.
-To avoid overfitting you can evaluating the adapters after each epoch on the development set and only save the best model.
+Depending on your data set size, you might also need to train longer than usual.
+To avoid overfitting, you can evaluate the adapters after each epoch on the development set and only save the best model.

 Training a language adapter is equally straightforward as training a task adapter.
 Similarly to the steps for task adapters described above, we add a language adapter module to an existing model training script.
-Here, we modified the run_language_modeling.py script by adding the following code:
+Here, we modified Hugging Face’s run_mlm.py script for masked language modeling with BERT-based models.

-Training a language adapter on BERT then may look like the following:
+Training a language adapter on BERT using this script may look like the following:

 --do_train \